A tale of two Meggies

 "MeggyChip," the first dual Meggy Jr RGB game has been posted to our Google Code site, along with some awesome new contributed games we've had lately, including Invaders, Gemkeeper, and Meggy Says.

-We've also just added a new mini-wiki to our site, where our collection of Meggy Jr links seems to be growing.
+We’ve also added a documentation wiki to our site, where our collection of Meggy Jr projects is documented.

 Windell H. Oskay